A man wearing a navy blue suit, white dress shirt, and pink floral tie is smiling while posing for a photograph against a white background.

 • Family: Financial Remedy and TOLATA

 He also maintains a significant practice in private child law matters, including cases involving international elements and those with a significant risk of abduction.
-He has been involved with both public and private law cases involving radicalization risks.

 David also regularly deals with ancillary relief cases and has a growing expertise in TOLATA applications.